 This is a perfect midsummer indulgence coveted by locals of all stripes, and a fun way to get involved in local summer culture in the city of light.

 Attracting hundreds of thousands of people into the streets of Paris each June, Paris Gay Pride feels more like a mammoth street party than a mere political demonstration.
-This joyful, colorful event celebrating diversity and pushing the envelope for increased civil rights for LGBT individuals is open to all, and is a great opportunity to see Paris culture in all of its stripes.
+This joyful, colorful event celebrating diversity and pushing the envelope for increased civil rights for LGBT individuals is open to all, and is a great opportunity to see Parisian culture in all of its stripes.

 First launched in 2002, Paris Nuit Blanche (White Night) has become a hotly-anticipated annual celebration of all things art and culture in the city of light.
 Attracting hundreds of thousands of visitors each year, Nuit Blanche sees countless Paris galleries, museums, city halls, and even swimming pools open their doors all night to visitors-- with free entry.
 Elaborate light installations, edgy performances, concerts, and unclassifiable happenings of all sorts await.

-Every December, Paris is decked with festive lights, and rinks are set up outside city hall and other locations for ice-skating.
-Places like Galeries Lafayette host the most remarkable holiday light and window displays, but plenty of spots around town are dressed up for the holiday season.
+Every December, Paris is decked with festive lights, and ice rinks are set up outside city hall and other locations for budget-friendly ice-skating (you only pay for the skate rental).
+Places like Galeries Lafayette host the most remarkable holiday light and window displays, but plenty of other spots around town are dressed up for the holiday season.
 Christmas in Paris also marks the opening of festive Christmas markets around the city, which can provide a memorable stroll.

 Chinese New Year in Paris has become one of the city's most popular annual events.
 Paris has a large and thriving French-Chinese community whose cultural influence grows stronger all the time.
 Parisians of all stripes eagerly crowd the streets of South Paris each year to witness a cheerful procession of dancers and musicians, vibrantly-hued dragons and fish, and elegant flags embossed with Chinese characters.
 Boisterous Chinese restaurants are packed to the brim with locals and tourists, and the night set may include special theatrical or musical performances or even film festivals.
 A truly unique experience.